 NOTICE: Beginning September 1, 2020

-ALL UCC FILINGS (initial filings, amended filings, continuations, and terminations) MUST BE E-FILE
+ALL UCC FILINGS (initial filings, amended filings, continuations, and terminations) MUST BE E-FILED

 NOTICE: Due to the COVID-19 crisis, the Statewide Judicial State of Emergency has been extended to OCTOBER 10, 2020.
 Public Records ARE available for public view.
 Please call ahead to use the Records Room or the Public Search Terminals.
 You CAN make an appointment so that your space is guaranteed for the time of your appointment.
 Appointment are NOT required, however we are enforcing social distancing and room may be limited.